 Community Impact grants typically cover a period of 11 months.
-Two-year applications may be considered for organizations that have a proven grants record of community benefit and a positive and stable history with CFMC.
+Two-year applications may be considered for organizations that have a proven grants record of community benefit and a positive and stable history with CFMC and are by invitation only.